CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

   * Remove temporary variable for `(ray, color)` pair
     * 49.5% speed up

-### Analysis
+## Analysis

 * Creating a temporary variable for caching elements in large arrays is not always effective in CUDA kernels.
 In fact, directly passing the array element around results in much better performance in terms of both exec time and memory access.
 For example, caching a `(ray, color)` pair for later computation only reduces performance in long computations such as intersection test.
 On the other hand, caching geometries for repetitive access across different threads increases performance.
 However, a caching variable increases performance in simple kernels like pixel painting.

+* Compare scenes which are open (like the given cornell box) and closed (i.e. no light can escape the scene).
+Again, compare the performance effects of stream compaction!
+Remember, stream compaction only affects rays which terminate, so what might you expect?
+  * Open scene much faster.
+More rays got terminated due to rays shooting side ways are off to the ambient and thus no hits
+  * Closed scene much slower.
+Less rays got terminated because all rays will hit at least a wall
+    * Theoretical 3x more slower with 3 passes, with ray jittering and averaging overheads; about 2x slower perceived
+    * Closed scene is much brighter.

-* Stream compaction helps most after a few bounces.
-Print and plot the effects of stream compaction within a single iteration (i.e. the number of unterminated rays after each bounce) and evaluate the benefits you get from stream compaction.
+* Evaluate the benefits you get from stream compaction.
 ```
+Open scene
 800 * 800 cornell1
 Depth: 0 / Grid size: 625125
 Depth: 1 / Grid size: 497276